zhdk123456/presto/presto-docs/src/main/sphinx/security/internal-communication.rst

     Enter key password for <presto>
             (RETURN if same as keystore password):

 ..
-Note: Replace `example.com` with your actual top-level domain
+Note: Replace `example.com` with the appropriate domain.

-4. Distribute generated Java Keystore File across the Presto cluster.
+4. Distribute the Java Keystore File across the Presto cluster.

-5. Enable HTTPS endpoint.
+5. Enable the HTTPS endpoint.

 .. code-block:: none